 The certificate is required before you engage in your research project.
+You will not get a grade for your group project if you do not complete the TCPS2 ethics training certificate.

 2) Class participation and self-assessment (9%)

 Learning requires engagement and participation; it is essential that you attend and actively participate in class and labs.
 Active engagement includes speaking by asking questions and sharing ideas but also listening and reflecting.
 You are expected to attend the class lectures and labs and read and reflect on course readings and material before class.
 If you cannot come to a class or lab session due to extenuating circumstances, you must communicate with me or your TA before the missed session.